Dori Monson: Program content

 The dominant political orientation of his program began as roughly middle-of-the-road throughout the 1990s.
 He often sided with then President Bill Clinton against the conservative Republicans running Congress, particularly during the impeachment hearings following the Monica Lewinsky scandal.
 He said he voted for Al Gore in the year 2000 presidential election.
 However, his show turned decidedly conservative around the time of the September 11 attacks in 2001, enthusiastically supporting the Iraq invasion and accusing global warming activists of being "phony, global warming cultists".
 He also once asked Washington State Democratic Party Chairman Dwight Pelz if he was a communist.
 Monson was also a critic of major Seattle infrastructure projects such as Sound Transit and the State Route 99 tunnel.

 Among the regular features on The Dori Monson Show was a weekly "one on one against the nuns" segment where Monson tested his football acumen against two nuns, Sisters Kath Silverthorn and Cele Gorman of the Archdiocese of Seattle, each making predictions for the next Sunday's NFL games.
 "I wanted to find the absolute most incongruous people we'd normally never associate with football analysis," Monson explained.
 "I thought that would be either Sherpas or nuns and it'd probably be easier to find nuns."

-On October 8, 2020, Monson posted a tweet during the 2020 Washington state gubernatorial debate mocking governor Jay Inslee's inconsistency in relying on science for restrictive COVID-19 policies but allowing Washingtonians to change their sex designation on birth certificates without also requiring scientific proof.
+On October 8, 2020, Monson posted a tweet during the 2020 Washington state gubernatorial debate mocking governor Jay Inslee by attempting to contrast his science-based COVID-19 policies but support for Washingtonians’ ability to change their sex designation on birth certificates.
 As a result, he was suspended from his job at KIRO and also suspended indefinitely by the Seahawks and Bonneville Seattle from hosting the Seahawks' pregame and postgame radio shows.
 While his Seahawks suspension was permanent, he was reinstated to his KIRO-FM show on October 26, 2020.